-These Guidelinesguidelines may be referred to as the "Last Resort Planning Power Guidelines" (the Guidelines) last resort planning power guidelines" and are made under clause 5.6.422 of the National Electricity Rules (the Rules).NER).
+These guidelines may be referred to as the "last resort planning power guidelines" and are made under clause 5.22 of the National Electricity Rules (the NER).

-1. Purpose and scope of the Guidelines these guidelines
+1. Purpose and scope of these guidelines

-1.1 The Australian Energy Market Commission (AEMC) is responsible for the exercise of a "last resort planning power" (LRPP) under clause 5.6.422 of the RulesNER.
-The purpose of the LRPP is:1
+1.1 The Australian Energy Market Commission (AEMC) is responsible for the exercise of a "last resort planning power" (LRPP) under clause 5.22 of the NER.
+The purpose of the LRPP is:

-"to ensure timely and efficient inter-regional transmission investment for the long term interests of consumers of electricity"."2
+"to ensure timely and efficient inter-regional transmission investment for the long term interests of consumers of electricity."
+1

-- 1.2 The LRPP enables the AEMC to direct one or more Registered Participants to: - identify a potential transmission project and apply the Regulatory

-Investment Testregulatory investment test for Transmission transmission

-(RIT-T)3 to that project; or - apply the RIT-T to a potential transmission project that has been identified by the AEMC. - 1.3 The Guidelines These guidelines provide further information to Registered Participants and other interested stakeholders about the AEMC's processes when considering the exercise of the LRPP including information gathering, consultation and communication. - 1.4 The Guidelines These guidelines have been developed and published by the AEMC in accordance with the transmission consultation procedures in clause 6A.20 of the Rules NER, having regard to the requirements of clause 5.6.422 of the Rules, NER including: - the purpose of the LRPP; - the advisory role of the Australian Energy Market Operator (AEMO); - the need for consideration of matters that are relevant to the exercise of the LRPP; and - the annual reporting role on the matters considered by the AEMC in exercising the LRPP.
+- 1.2 The LRPP enables the AEMC to direct one or more Registered Participants to: - identify a potential transmission project and apply the regulatory investment test for transmission (RIT-T) to that project; or - apply the RIT-T to a potential transmission project that has been identified by the AEMC. - 1.3 These guidelines provide further information about the AEMC's processes when considering the exercise of the LRPP including information gathering, consultation and communication. - 1.4 These guidelines have been developed and published by the AEMC in accordance with the transmission consultation procedures in clause 6A.20 of the NER, having regard to the requirements of clause 5.22 of the NER including: - the purpose of the LRPP; - the advisory role of the Australian Energy Market Operator (AEMO); - the need for consideration of matters that are relevant to the exercise of the LRPP; and - the annual reporting role on the matters considered by the AEMC in exercising the LRPP. - 1.5 The AEMC has also had regard to the requirement for procedural fairness to be afforded to a Registered Participant when the AEMC is considering whether or not a Registered Participant is to be nominated as a directed party.